-If a pupil is being forced to marry, or is fearful of being forced to, Thackley Primary School will be especially vigilant for signs of mental health disorders and self-harm.
+If a pupil is being forced to marry, or is fearful of being forced to, the school will be especially vigilant for signs of mental health disorders and self-harm.
 The pupil will be supported by the DSL and senior mental health lead and referrals will be made on a case-by-case basis.